Doctor of Psychology in Clinical Psychology (PsyD Degree)

 Transfer Credit

-Transfer of up to 35 hours of credit is allowed toward the Doctor of Psychology program from accredited graduate schools (transfer credit is not allowed toward practicum or internship requirements).
+Transfer of up to 35 hours of credit is allowed toward the Doctor of Psychology in Clinical Psychology program from accredited graduate schools (transfer credit is not allowed toward practicum or internship requirements).
 Students must have earned a grade of B or better for a course to be considered for transfer.
-In addition, only courses taken elsewhere within seven years of the date of matriculation to the Doctor of Psychology program will be considered for transfer.
+In addition, only courses taken elsewhere within seven years of the date of matriculation to the Doctor of Psychology in Clinical Psychology program will be considered for transfer.
 Consult the program website for specific details concerning the transfer of credit.
 Transferability of credits earned at this institution and transferred to another is at the discretion of the receiving institution.
 Consult the program for information on eligibility of transfer credit.

 Residence Requirements

-Of the 125 hours required for the Doctor of Psychology program, a minimum of 90 hours must be taken in resident study at George Fox University.
+Of the 125 hours required for the Doctor of Psychology in Clinical Psychology program, a minimum of 90 hours must be taken in resident study at George Fox University.
 All work leading to the degree must be completed within seven years from the time of matriculation.
 Extension of this limit requires approval of the Graduate School of Clinical Psychology (GSCP) faculty.
 Reinstatement to the program after withdrawal requires Admission Committee action and may subject the student to additional requirements for the program.

 Course Requirements

-The Doctor of Psychology program is generally five years in length with 125 semester hours of coursework required as a minimum for graduation.
+The Doctor of Psychology in Clinical Psychology program is generally five years in length with 125 semester hours of coursework required as a minimum for graduation.
 This involves 103 hours of psychology coursework, 12 hours of faith integration coursework, and 10 hours of dissertation.
 In addition, 24 clinical internship hours are required for the degree.

 The first two years of the program emphasize study in the scientific foundations of psychology and an introduction to clinical theory and practice.
 As the student advances in the program, the emphasis shifts toward application of basic knowledge through integration of these areas in clinical practice.
 Professional training in assessment and psychotherapy begins in the first year with coursework and simulated psychotherapy, clinical training continues incrementally throughout the program, culminating in the clinical internship during the fifth year.